queicherius/simple-worker/README.md

 - **`done(new Error('Oh no.'))`** - Exit a job with an error (gets passed to the optional callback)
 - **`done(null, 'Yay!')`** - Exit a job with a successful result (gets passed to the optional callback)

+### Helpers

+- `listJobs(status)` - Lists the current jobs for a specific status (e.g. "inactive")
+- `clearJobs(status, [limit])` - Clears jobs of a specific status (e.g. failed) with an optional limit of jobs

 ## Example for clustering

 Below is an example of how you might cluster the processing part of this module.
-Another option would be using something like [pm2](https://github.com/Unitech/pm2).
+Another (recommended) option would be using something like [pm2](https://github.com/Unitech/pm2).

 ```js
 import cluster from 'cluster'